Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Diamond stud settings tend to be classic, usually with prongs holding the diamond in place.
 There are slight variations depending on your diamond shape and the vendor.
-For instance, this pear shaped stud earring has three prongs, while this princess cut stud earring has four prongs.
+For instance, these pear shaped stud earrings from Blue Nile have three prongs, while these princess cut stud earrings from Blue Nile have four prongs.
 The prongs help ensure the diamond is secure in the earring.

-You can also find high-quality halo stud earrings, like this pair of double halo cushion cut studs.
+You can also find high-quality halo stud earrings, like this pair of double halo cushion cut studs from James Allen.

 4. Decide whether to build your own or buy a pre-set pair.